 the Executive Committee.

-vote of the majority of a quorum present at a meeting.
+vote of the majority of a quorum present at a board meeting.

 ARTICLE VIII: CONFLICT OF INTEREST

-financial, personal, or official interest in, or conflict, or appearance of a conflict,
+sonal, or official interest in, or conflict, or appearance of a conflict, with any matter pend-

 ARTICLE IX: PARLIAMENTARY AUTHORITY

-any case where reverting to Parliamentary Procedure is considered useful,
+case where reverting to Parliamentary Procedure is considered useful, Robert’s Rules

 Section 9:02.
 Suspension of by-laws: Bylaws may be suspended by a two-thirds vote

 ARTICLE X: AMENDMENTS

-be made by any Director, or by the Board Organization Committee convened to
+made by any Director, or by the Board Organization Committee convened to review the

-writing electronically or by postal service to all Directors two weeks in advance of
+electronically or by postal service to all Directors two weeks in advance of a vote.

 Section 10.03.
 Amendment: After the notification period, these Bylaws may be

-Section 12.01.
-Dedication of Assets: This Corporation’s assets are
+Section 11.01.
+Dedication of Assets: This Corporation’s assets are irrevocably dedi-

-organized and operated exclusively for charitable purposes, and that has
+that is organized and operated exclusively for charitable purposes, and that has estab-

-established its exempt status under the Internal Revenue Code, section 501
+lished its exempt status under the Internal Revenue Code, section 501 (c)(3).

 Adopted on July 9, 2009 at Yosemite National Park, California.